kordwarshuis/WOT-terms-to-Spec-Up-T/README.md

 ## How to use: detailed

+### Add info to `.env`

-- To import meta data from an external source (in this case the Google Sheet containing meta data), add this code snippet below locally to .env file (or create from the ".env.example") of the target repo for your glossary to be, supposing you had already created this repo:
+To import meta data from an external source (in this case the Google Sheet containing meta data), add this code snippet below locally to .env file (or create from the ".env.example") of the target repo for your glossary to be, supposing you had already created this repo:

 ```bash
 #===BEGIN===